St. Patrick's Church (Lowell, Massachusetts): Today

 Today, the church is listed on the National Register of Historic Places.
 In addition to the traditional Irish and French Canadian congregations, the parish, including its school, serves local Southeast Asians, specifically with Vietnamese and Cambodian native-language Masses.

 Architecture

 St. Patrick's is located on the eastern edge of the Lowell neighborhood known as The Acre, an area where Irish immigrants originally settled in squatters' camps to work in Lowell's mills.
 The church overlooks one the city's power canals, at the junction of Suffolk and Cross Streets.
 It is built in a cruciform plan out of coursed rubblestone with ashlar granite trim.
 A tower 160 ft in height projects from the front facade, with stone buttresses flanking the main church entrance at its base.
-The entrance, as well as flanking entrances on either side, are set in Gothic lancet-arched openings.
-Above the main entrance is a three-part lancet-arched window, with the tall first stage of the tower completed by a smaller lancet window.
-The second tower stage houses a belfry with louvered lancet-arch openings, and it is topped by an octagonal steeple ornamented with lancet dormers.
+The main entrance and the flanking side entrances are set within Gothic lancet-arched openings, above which is a three-part lancet-arched window; the tower's tall first stage includes a smaller lancet window, while the second stage housed a belfry with louvered lancet-arched openings and is topped by octagonal steeple decorated with lancet dormers.